Blog

 How are NFC business cards different from digital business cards?

 A digital business card is a profile accessible via a link or QR code.
-An NFC business card adds a physical card with an embedded chip that triggers the same profile with a tap.
-NFC removes the step of asking the prospect to scan a QR code, which matters in high-noise environments like conference floors.
+An NFC business card adds a physical card with an embedded chip that triggers the same profile with a tap, no scanning required.
+In high-noise environments like expo floors, removing that extra step matters.

 Do NFC business cards integrate with Salesforce and HubSpot?